 If you are like me, you want to make sure those around you are happy.
-We strive to keep peaceful relationships in our lives, balance, and often have a tendency to assist others in need.
+We strive to keep peaceful relationships in our lives and often assist others in need.
 Hey, we care about them right?
-The problem is if you always feel compelled to help, or overextend yourself, it can come at the expense of your own happiness.
+The problem is if you always feel compelled to help or overextend yourself, it can come at the expense of your own happiness.
 That’s what usually happens to a people pleaser.

 I found that the more energy I extended to others, when I didn’t put enough towards myself, created a lot of negativity in my life.
 When I would overextend myself with work or attempted to try and help out friends, instead of doing the things I needed to do for myself, over time it was exhausting.
 I literally got sick from people pleasing!
 My lack of sleep, focusing on others priorities and attempting to balance them with my own, was stressful and no longer serving those around me.
 When I wasn’t happy, how could I make others happy?

 Some would say a people pleaser is a doormat, someone who says yes when they really mean no, or doesn’t have the courage to speak their mind.
 Others suggest that people pleasing is a strong desire to take action even at the expense of your own happiness or priorities.

 Over time, this creates resentment, high expectations for others, and low self-esteem.
 In fact, many would also say that this unassertive behavior is a symptom and a catalyst for developing low self-esteem.
 You are entitled to your time and you need to rest and recharge to be there for others.
 Look at saying “no” or “I don’t think this would be a good time” as an opportunity to spend your time doing what you value in life.

 Strategies to Overcome People Pleasing Now